 Prudential Financial jointly administers the DCRP investments with the NJ Division of Pensions and Benefits.
 If an employee is ineligible to enroll in the PERS or PFRS, the employee may be eligible to enroll in the DCRP.
 DCRP provides eligible members with a tax-sheltered, defined contribution retirement benefit, along with life insurance and disability coverage.
 Vesting is immediate upon enrollment for members of the DCRP.

 The State of New Jersey, Department of the Treasury, Division of Pensions and Benefits, issues publicly available financial reports that include the financial statements and required supplementary information of the DCRP.
-The financial reports may be obtained by writing to the State of New Jersey, Department of the Treasury, Division of Pensions and Benefits, PO Box 295, Trenton, New Jersey, 08625-0295.

 C. Defined Contribution Retirement Program (DCRP) (Cont'd)